 From Underdog to Bulldog

-Candler Cook’s journey as a college football walk-on is a testament to his extraordinarily hard work, determination and pursuit of a dream by an average guy with a focused goal.
+Candler Cook’s journey as a college football walk-on is a testament to his extraordinary hard work, determination and pursuit of a dream by an average guy with one goal.

 Blood Donations Support Heart Warrior

 As community service chairman Mat Jacowleff was looking for a way to give back to the community when a “sign” led his chapter to a special relationship with one little boy.

 Kurt Vetters is on a mission to spark kids' interest in history.
 With his recent young-adult books he channels his passion for Civil War history to increase interest in history among young and old.

 After fifty years, members of Delta Pi Chapter at the University of Southern California continue an annual reunion that started with a fishing trip.

 When Shubham Shiwakoti joined Delta Tau Delta, he saw an opportunity to define the norms of the fraternity experience on his campus and transform young men with leadership capabilities to be successful in their post-graduate life.